MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Prepare-your-Source-Server-for-Windows-Server-2012-Essentials-migration2.md

  Before you begin the migration, you should install the latest updates and service packs on the Source Server.

 ###  <a name="BKMK_Verify"></a> Verify the network configuration
- Before you can migrate your network to [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)], you must install and configure a router on your network and configure the Source Server to use one network adapter.
+ Before you can migrate your network to --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials, you must install and configure a router on your network and configure the Source Server to use one network adapter.
 When you are done, your network will look like the following figure.

  ![Example small business network](../migrate/media/WSE_Network.png "WSE_Network")